easttennesseecc-star/Q-Top-Dog-IDE/LLM_CREDENTIALS_INDEX.md

 KEY POINTS:
 ✅ Your key stays on your computer
-✅ Never sent to Q-IDE servers
+✅ Never sent to Top Dog servers
 ✅ Only sent to LLM service (Google, OpenAI, etc.)
 ✅ You control when it's deleted
 ✅ Treated with same security as passwords